littleGamers/Doggy-Chef/README.md

 ## Instructions

-Move with the LEFT and RIGHT arrow keys.
+Move with the RIGHT and LEFT arrows.

-Try to figure out which ingredients fit the recipe and which don't.

-Avoid all the bad ingredients and catch all the good ones.

-Don't worry if you lose - just press the LCTRL key and try again.
+Catch only ingredients that sounds like they would fit the recipe.

+If you caught the right ingredients - you win!

+If one of the ingredients was incorrect - you lose 1 life.

+Pay attention to the stat bar on the top left corner,

+it indicates the amount of ingredients needed for the recipe and the lives left for the current level.

+There are also boosters that you can catch,

+the bone will make you faster and the water bottle will make you slower.

 <br/>